Legal education in Norway

 Legal education in Norway refers to a graduate professional degree that qualifies the holder for the legal profession, that includes advocates (barristers/attorneys-at-law), judges and other professions that lawyers have a legal monopoly on.
 Norway has a united and regulated legal profession where all lawyers hold the same professional degree obtained after an integrated and comprehensive 5-year (formerly 6-year) university programme with highly competitive admission requirements, that gives the right to use the legally protected title lawyer (jurist) and in itself qualifies for entry-level legal practice, i.e. the entry-level positions in the legal profession such as associate advocate (advokatfullmektig), deputy judge (dommerfullmektig) or junior prosecutor (politifullmektig).
 Norwegian lawyers are organized in the trade union Norges Juristforbund (Norwegian Association of Lawyers).

 Norway's legal system and education share many similarities with those of Denmark due to the countries' common history.
 The traditional purpose of legal education is to educate advocates, judges, prosecutors as well as senior civil servants and diplomats; however many lawyers go on to work in other professions, including the corporate sector.
-The only universities permitted to offer a professional legal degree are the University of Oslo, the University of Bergen and the University of Tromsø, and the program is one of the most competitive university programmes at any Norwegian university, and particularly at the University of Oslo.
-Due to the University of Oslo's status as Norway's only ancient university, lawyers educated at the University of Oslo have higher prestige than those educated at new universities.
+Up until 2021, the only universities permitted to offer a professional legal degree were the University of Oslo, the University of Bergen and the University of Tromsø, and the program is one of the most competitive university programmes at any Norwegian university, and particularly at the University of Oslo.
+Those admitted to the law programme at the University of Oslo have the highest grade in all subjects from high school and are usually the best in their class at high school level.
+From the fall of 2023, there are six institutions offering a full legal education in Norway.
+Those are the University of Oslo, The University of Bergen, The University of Tromsø, The University of Stavanger, The University of Agder and BI.